Advice for When You are Shopping for a Sunroom

 - Four-season sunrooms: Using a sunroom year-round is certainly possible.
 Four-season styles normally have a combination of standard frame walls and glass exposure.
 That way, there’s a balance of insulation and heating costs.
 Rather than full glass structures, you’ll see four-season sunrooms appearing much like a regular home design with lots of windows and skylights.
 Additional costs depend on the sunroom size and materials used to make it livable during all four seasons.

 - Glass-roofed sunrooms: Having a fully glass roof is appealing to many sunroom buyers.
 You might want the experience of feeling in the outdoors while being protected from wind and pesky creatures that come along with being outside.
 Glass roofs come in different configurations.
 You can choose from straight eaves, curved tops, flat roofs and cathedral arches.
-Glass roofs provide an outstanding full daylight experience, especially if you choose heat-reflective glass like we provide at PAsunrooms, which makes a glass-roofed sunroom a solid choice for your home.
+Glass roofs provide an outstanding full daylight experience, especially if you choose heat-reflective glass like we provide at PAsunrooms, which makes a glass-roofed sunroom a solid choice for your home if you love natural light.

 - Conservatories: Conservatories are sunrooms with a different architectural style.
 Being all-glass, conservatories can have different roof styles to match your home’s architecture.
 PAsunrooms offers you two conservatory styles manufactured by Four Seasons Sunrooms.
 They’re called Georgian Conservatories and Victorian Conservatories.
 Both reflect the elegance of early English architecture when conservatory extensions were so popular.